niqdev/akka-stream-cassandra/PITCHME.md

 *Why*

 - it's the latest version!
-- EOSL i.e. patches/bug fixes and support are not available
+- EOSL i.e. patches/bug fixes and support are not available anymore
 - get rid of DSE license fees
-- solve scaling issues e.g. vnodes
+- solve scaling issues (vnodes)
 - and more ...

 +++